 The management of the Group determines whether the Group's property, plant and equipment and intangible assets are impaired when an indication of impairment exists.
 This requires an estimation of the recoverable amount of the property, plant and equipment and intangible assets, which is equal to the higher of fair value less costs of disposal and value in use.
-Estimating the value in use requires the management to make an estimate of the expected future cash flows from the property, plant and equipment and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
+Estimating the value in use requires the management of the Group to make an estimate of the expected future cash flows from the property, plant and equipment and equipment and intangible assets and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
 Any impairment will be charged to profit or loss.